castelles/castelles/README.md

-### Hi there 👋, I am Caio, but you probably already know this.
+### Hi there 👋, I am Caio, but if you are here, probably already know this.
 #### Computer Engineer student from the Federal University of Amazonas :computer:
-#### Development Analyst Jr at Iteris Consultoria e Software 🥬
+#### Mobile Engineer at Iteris Consultoria e Software 🥬
 #### I'm also part of <a href="http://bughackers.org/">Bughackers Hackerspace</a>, the first hackerspace of Brazil's Northern region 🕵️

 <img src="https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white"/> <br>